3x3 basketball: Fouls

-A player who commits two unsportsmanlike fouls is disqualified.
-Each technical foul counts as 1 team foul, while each unsportsmanlike or disqualifying foul counts as 2 team fouls.
-Fouls during the act of shooting inside the arc are awarded one free throw, while fouls during the act of shooting behind the arc are awarded two free throws.
+Each personal or technical foul counts as one team foul, while each unsportsmanlike or disqualifying foul counts as two team fouls.
+Personal fouls during the act of shooting inside the arc are awarded one free throw, while fouls during the act of shooting behind the arc and the shot is unsuccessful are awarded two free throws.
 Team fouls 7, 8 and 9 are awarded two free throws, and all team fouls thereafter are awarded two free throws and possession of the ball.
 The "bonus" rule specifically supersedes the normal rule for fouls in the act of shooting.
 The un-timed overtime period is considered extension of regulation for purpose of team fouls.
-Technical fouls result in one free throw, with possession going to the team that was entitled to possession at that time.

 The first unsportsmanlike foul against a player results in two free throws.
-Any foul that results in disqualification (either a player's second unsportsmanlike foul or a disqualifying foul) results in two free throws and possession.
+A second unsportsmanlike foul, or a disqualifying foul, results in two free throws and possession.
+A player who commits two unsportsmanlike fouls is disqualified.
+A team loses the game by default if all of its players are disqualified.

+All technical fouls result in one free throw, with possession going to the team that was entitled to possession at that time.

+If a foul is committed that results in the non-fouling team retaining possession, i.e. a technical or "unsportsmanlike" foul, the non-fouling team will receive the exchange outside of the arc.

 Offensive fouls, if not technical, unsportsmanlike, or disqualifying, never result in free throws, regardless of the number of team fouls.
 In the case of a double foul, no free throws are awarded to either team, regardless of team foul count or whether the double fouls were unsportsmanlike.
-There is a Trent Tucker Rule in which with up to 0.2 seconds left in regulation or shot clock, a high lob or tip-in must be made.